nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-page-layout-system-overview.md

 ### Digital Asset Management Pages

-For DAM, the main layout is&nbsp;[dam-layouts-contrib.xml](https://github.com/nuxeo/nuxeo-dam/blob/master/nuxeo-dam-jsf/src/main/resources/OSGI-INF/dam-layouts-contrib.xml), it defines:
+For DAM, the main layout is [dam-layouts-contrib.xml](https://github.com/nuxeo/nuxeo-dam/blob/master/nuxeo-dam-jsf/src/main/resources/OSGI-INF/dam-layouts-contrib.xml), it defines:

-*   Some widgets
+- Some widgets
-*   The&nbsp;`gridDamSingleAssetLayout`&nbsp;that itself defines two columns:
+- The&nbsp;`gridDamSingleAssetLayout`&nbsp;that itself defines two columns:
-    *   The&nbsp;`damSingleAssetPanelLeft`&nbsp;widget
+    - The&nbsp;`damSingleAssetPanelLeft`&nbsp;widget
-    *   The&nbsp;`damSingleAssetPanelRight`&nbsp;widget
+    - The&nbsp;`damSingleAssetPanelRight`&nbsp;widget

 Both widgets are of type&nbsp;`documentAction`&nbsp;meaning they use the action system to resolve what are the subwidgets.

 We use this Widget/Action association to provide a way to have [Incremental Layouts]({{page page='incremental-layouts-and-actions'}}): the idea being that the content of the screen is the result of the aggregation of:

-*   What is contributed by the deployed plugin
+- What is contributed by the deployed plugin
   If workflow is deployed you will have some WF related information displayed.
-*   What is contributed by your Studio configuration
+- What is contributed by your Studio configuration

 Using that principle, the&nbsp;`damSingleAssetPanelLeft`&nbsp;will display all widgets associated to the action category `DAM_SINGLE_ASSET_PANEL_LEFT`: you will find 10 of them in the&nbsp;[same dam-layouts-contrib.xml contribution file](https://github.com/nuxeo/nuxeo-dam/blob/master/nuxeo-dam-jsf/src/main/resources/OSGI-INF/dam-layouts-contrib.xml), each of them being displayed according to the type of content.